 - Order a Tax Transcript: Since the IRS will give you a free copy of your records upon request, you can compare your reported income with what they have on file to make sure there aren’t any inconsistencies (which might indicate fraud).
 All you have to do is fill out this simple form.

 - Check Your Credit Reports: Carefully analyzing your credit reports on a regular basis will allow you to spot fraudulent activity, such as financial accounts opened under your name without consent.
-By strategically leveraging your annual right to a free copy of each of your three major credit reports (i.e. Experian, Equifax, and TransUnion), you’ll be able to do a quarterly check – at the very least.
+By strategically leveraging your right to a free annual credit report from each of the major bureaus (i.e. Experian, Equifax, and TransUnion), you’ll be able to do a quarterly check – at the very least.
 You may also want to explore non-government free credit report providers and potentially look into credit monitoring as well.

 - Review Your Monthly Bills: This will help you spot unauthorized transactions, services for which you’re paying but did not request, and other financial breaches that could speak to more serious types of fraud or overall vulnerability.